hplusm/fashion_mnist_project/README.md

    ```

 3. **Monitor Metrics**:
-   Check the current metrics of the application:
+   Check the current metrics of the application by making a request to the `/metrics` endpoint:
    ```sh
    curl http://127.0.0.1:5001/metrics
    ```